Parliament House, Edinburgh: Parliament of Scotland

-Courts
+Supreme Courts of Scotland

 With the Acts of Union 1707, the Parliament of Scotland was dissolved, and Parliament House ceased to be used for its main original purpose.
 From then onwards the building was primarily used by the courts as the seat of the Court of Session, the High Court of Justiciary, the Admiralty Court, and the Court of Exchequer.
 The national records of Scotland were moved from the Laigh Hall to General Register House in 1789.
 From 1707 until 1844 the Lords Ordinary of the Court of Session sat in Parliament Hall, and as their courtroom the hall came to be known as the Outer House, while the judges of the Court of Session hearing appellate cases sat in one of the ground floor chambers in the south-east Treasury wing, which came to be known as the Inner House.
 Until the 19th century Parliament Hall was also, as the property of the town council, the main public hall of Edinburgh for the hosting of civic receptions.
 During music festivals held in 1815, 1819, and 1824, the hall hosted performances of George Frideric Handel's Messiah and Joseph Haydn's The Creation.
 A civic banquet was also held there during the visit of George IV to Edinburgh in 1822.

 The early 19th century saw a series of changes.
 A new Court of Exchequer was built, and in 1808, when the Inner house was split into two divisions, the new courtroom for the Second Division was created to the west of Parliament Hall.
 Two courtrooms for Lords Ordinary were added south of Parliament Hall in 1818-20.
 By 1830 the east range, the Court of Exchequer, was complete and by 1838 the south range was built providing courtrooms for the High Court of Justiciary, replacing the 17th century Inner House courtroom in the Treasury wing with two new Inner House courts.
 The Lords Ordinary finally moved out of Parliament Hall in 1844 when four new courtrooms were built on the site of the 1818-20 courts.
 The bank building of 1827-29 on the east of the site was incorporated into the courts in 1881-6.
 In 1907-09 the Outer House Courts due south of Parliament Hall were remodelled and extended.

 Today, Parliament House is the seat of the Court of Session, the highest civil court of Scotland.
 Most of the work of the High Court of Justiciary, the supreme criminal court of Scotland, takes place in the Justiciary Building in the Lawnmarket.
 Parliament Hall now remains open as a meeting place for lawyers.